students in kindergarten through second grade

 Piedmont Elementary Principal

 eSpark Learning’s team of data scientists used MAP data to diagnose student skill levels and differentiate math and reading instruction at scale throughout Piedmont Elementary School.
-Providing each student with digital resources aligned to his or her learning needs, eSpark streamlined classroom differentiation and gave teachers the time and data they needed to provided targeted support and intervention.
-After Piedmont students mastered a skill or standard in eSpark, they used eSpark to record a re-teaching video in which they synthesized and creatively applied what they had learned.
+Providing each student with digital resources aligned to his or her learning needs, eSpark streamlined classroom differentiation and gave teachers the time and data they needed to provide targeted support and intervention.
+After Piedmont students mastered a skill or standard in eSpark, they used eSpark to record re-teaching videos in which they synthesized and creatively applied what they had learned.
 Since launching eSpark, this feature has become an important part of Piedmont’s curriculum, used to monitor student growth and build college and career readiness.
 “When students create videos they are applying what they know, learning valuable communication skills, and providing the teacher with an authentic assessment of what they have learned,” says principal Brigett Stewart.

 In addition to achieving impressive academic gains, students at Piedmont Elementary School are deeply engaged in their learning.
 When prompted by eSpark's feedback mechanism, students reported that they enjoy 93% of the apps and videos they encountered through eSpark.